Vernal, Utah: Special events

 The Dinosaur Roundup Rodeo is an annual PRCA rodeo held in Vernal during the second weekend of July.
-It is the most famous event held in Vernal and has been running since the 1930s.
+It has been running since the 1930s.
 This event has been nominated as one of the top five large outdoor rodeos of the year multiple times, and attracts over 500 contestants each year.

 Dinah "Soar" Days & Hot Air Balloon Festival features a growing multi-day hot air balloon festival along with numerous other community events, many of which have a hot air balloon theme.

 The John Wesley Powell River Festival celebrates the exploration and history of the region with live music, food trucks and activities that focus on local history.

 Games, Anime, and More (G.A.M.) is a biannual fan convention.
 It is a multi-genre convention having video games, card games, cartoons, costumes, tournaments, tabletop gaming, and similar activities.
 The G.A.M.
 Convention is held during March and August in Uintah County, Utah.
 In 2015 it was the first anime convention held in Vernal as well as the first gaming convention held there, making it the first convention of its type in Vernal.
-In 2016 it was held in Naples, Utah for the first time, making G.A.M. the first convention of its type in the city of Naples.
+In 2016 it was held in Naples, Utah, for the first time, making G.A.M. the first convention of its type in the city of Naples.

-The Home, Garden & Outdoor Sports Show is an annual event presented by the radio stations KLCY and KVEL.
-It features gardening, home improvement, and outdoor equipment and information.
-It is held on the first Friday and Saturday of April.